TheImagingSource/tiscamera/doc/pages/tcam-ctrl.rst

 .. option:: -p <SERIAL>

    Print available properties.
-   Requires the serial number of the camera that shall be queried.
+   *Requires the serial number of the camera to be queried.*

 .. option:: -f <SERIAL>

+   Print information about available video formats.
+   *Requires the serial number of the camera to be queried.*

 .. option:: -c <SERIAL>

    Print GStreamer 1.0 caps the device offers.
-   Requires the serial number of the camera that shall be queried.
+   *Requires the serial number of the camera to be queried.*

-   These caps are caps the device directly offers.
-Implicitly converted caps that are additionally offered by the tcambin through conversion are not included.
+   These caps are offered directly by the device.
+   Implicitly converted caps offered by the tcambin through conversion are not included.

 .. option:: --version

    Print version information about the used tiscamera and aravis versions.

+   Print information about the library versions of tiscamera and aravis.